Multimodal-Enhanced Objectness Learner for Corner Case Detection in Autonomous Driving: Conclusion

 \section{Conclusion}

-In conclusion, our MENOL leverages vision-centric and image-text multimodal learning, incorporating geometry cues to address corner case detection challenges in autonomous driving.
-By effectively reducing the discrepancy between known and unknown classes, MENOL demonstrates significant improvements in the recall of novel classes, contributing to the robustness of object detection in diverse scenarios.
-While our approach has shown promising results, future work could explore leveraging richer modalities and more generalized objectness notion learning models to enhance the performance of road detection in autonomous driving.
+In conclusion, our MENOL leverages vision-centric and vision-language multimodal learning, incorporating geometry cues to address corner case detection challenges in autonomous driving.
+By effectively reducing the discrepancy between known and unknown classes, MENOL demonstrates significant improvements in the recall of novel classes.
+While our approach has shown promising results, future work could explore richer modalities and more generalized objectness notion learning models to enhance the performance of road detection in autonomous driving.